 Digging Deep versus Counting

 Research about Chinese labour politics to date has tended to involve in-depth fieldwork (digging deep).
 Scholars have worked on production lines themselves or interviewed strikers in cafes outside factory gates.
 They have also put in less adventurous, but sometimes equally demanding, time navigating the Chinese bureaucracy to buttonhole labour officials and trade union leaders.
 This is as it should be.
 To a certain extent, you have to physically be ‘there’ to ‘get it’.
 There are also good reasons to be suspicious of statistics in labour studies.
 Quantitative data introduces the temptation, often subconsciously, to begin to make the sorts of assumptions about rational individuals and limited options that have led mainstream economics astray.
 Numbers, moreover, necessarily omit the voices of workers themselves.
-No econometric take on the industrial revolution, for example, will ever have the humanity of of the many forces that ‘made’ the English working class.
+No econometric take on the industrial revolution, for example, will ever have the humanity of E.P.
+Thompson’s exploration of the many forces that ‘made’ the English working class.
 And most basically, with regard to China in particular, reliable quantitative data is simply not available for many aspects of the country’s economy and society.

 Nevertheless, counting unrest, where it is possible, serves at least two important purposes.
 First and most importantly, it can give us a sense of the general trends that underlie individual cases and how those trends interact—an imperfect sense to be sure, but a sense all the same.
 While a close analysis of a single strike at a single factory can challenge our ideas of how things ‘work’ in China and provide us with important clues as to the mechanisms of change at the grassroots level, we should not use a single case—or five or ten or twenty cases—to make claims about how most conflicts play out.
 Labour scholars generally include in their qualitative work various asides about limited external validity, but they nonetheless too often leave the distinct impression that they are really talking about where China as a whole is headed, caveats notwithstanding.
 You simply cannot do this with a country so big and complex.